anti-social/solrcraft/README.rst

 5. Multiple solrs

-Reading from and writing to multiple Solr instances for reading choses Solr instance randomly writes into every Solr instance but you should syncronize Solr's manually (use rsync or something else)
+Reading from and writing to multiple Solr instances.
+For reading choses Solr instance randomly.
+Writes into every Solr instance.
+But you should syncronize Solr's manually (use rsync or something else).

 6. Lazy evaluate

-Only iterating, count and access to .results attribute make http requests to Solr
+Only iterating, count and access to .results attribute make http requests to Solr.

 TODO
 ----